NEW YORK BLACK FLORIST HISTORY

 Herbert D. Cummings

-Cummings worked for Charles Thorley as a designer and clerk, quickly becoming one of Thorley’s most valued employees.
-He was entrusted with the personal care and attention of Thorley’s most prestigious clients.
-In 1902, when Prince Henry of Prussia became the first European royal to visit the United States, Thorley secured the highly coveted contract to handle the floral arrangements for the grand gala at the Waldorf-Astoria in his honor.
-Despite some opposition from those who sought to dissuade the Prince’s staff from choosing Thorley, the Prince’s team remained unwavering in their decision.
-To them, the diversity of Thorley’s staff was of no consequence; they prioritized excellence above all.
+In 1902, when Prince Henry of Prussia became the first European royal to visit the United States, Thorley secured the prestigious contract to provide floral arrangements for the grand gala held in the Prince’s honor at the Waldorf-Astoria.
+Despite attempts by some to discourage the Prince’s staff from selecting Thorley—citing the diversity of his workforce, the Prince’s team remained firm in their decision.
+For them, excellence took precedence over prejudice.

-Prince Henry personally purchased $6,000 worth of flowers—equivalent to approximately $225,432 today—to be shipped to Germany.
-The order consisted of 15,000 flowering blooms of American Beauty and Winter roses, lilies of the valley, and orchids, carefully packed in moss and ice boxes.
-As a token of appreciation, Thorley provided Cummings with $600 (valued at $22,543 today) to cover his expenses while accompanying the Prince.
+Deeply moved by the artistry he experienced, Prince Henry placed an extraordinary order: $6,000 worth of flowers, equivalent to approximately $225,000 today, including 15,000 American Beauty and Winter roses, lilies of the valley, and orchids.
+The blooms were carefully packed in moss and ice boxes to be shipped back to Germany.
+As a gesture of gratitude, Thorley gave Cummings $600 (about $22,500 today) to cover his travel expenses while accompanying the royal delegation.

-In recognition of his exceptional service, Cummings received a luxurious gold watch encrusted with diamonds, a remarkable gift from the Prince.
+In recognition of his exceptional service, Prince Henry gifted Cummings a luxurious gold watch encrusted with diamonds—a remarkable token of esteem.

-During his time in New York City, Prince Henry developed a deep appreciation for Southern Black music.
-He greatly enjoyed performances by the Hampton Singers at the Waldorf-Astoria and Carnegie Hall, where he had the opportunity to engage in conversation with Booker T. Washington.
-The Prince was delighted when Booker T. promised to send him a copy of his book containing traditional Negro spirituals.
+In New York, the Prince enjoyed performances by the Hampton Singers at the Waldorf-Astoria and Carnegie Hall, where he also had a memorable conversation with Booker T. Washington.
+Delighted by their exchange, the Prince was thrilled when Washington promised to send him a book of traditional Negro spirituals.

 Mr. Cummings & Williams worked on this event at the Waldorf-Astoria.
 1902